arve0/master/thesis_web.md

 ```

 ### Scanning Template
-A \kw{scanning template} is a XML-file read by LAS which defines which fields
+A \kw{scanning template} is an XML-file read by LAS which defines which fields
 and wells to scan.
 The structure of the file is the following:

 - `./ScanningTemplate/Properties` holds experiment settings like start